 To summarize, before using any testing criteria to support a particular test scenario for DNNs (e.g. test selection, minimization and generation), one should investigate the correlation between the targeted testing criteria and faults.
 This is our main motivation in this work, where we investigate the relationship between testing criteria (coverage and diversity metrics) and faults in DNNs.
 The stronger the correlation between testing criteria and fault detection, the better.
-The practical implications of our results is that one should not to rely on coverage, as currently defined, to guide the testing of DNNs if the objective is to detect as many faults as possible and guide future retraining.
-Alternatively, we show in this paper that geometric diversity has strong potential as an alternative.
-It outperforms existing coverage approaches in terms of fault-revealing capability, applicability (as it is black-box) and computational time.
+The practical implications of our results suggest that one should not rely on coverage, as currently defined, to guide DNN testing if the objective is to detect as many faults as possible.
+Alternatively, we show that geometric diversity has strong potential as an alternative.
+It outperforms existing coverage metrics in fault-revealing capability, applicability (as it is black-box) and computation time.
 We therefore recommend investigating its practical use in testing DNNs to guide the selection, minimization or generation of test input sets.